 The key is to make sure your framework supports your strategic efforts.
 Does your strategy require inside or outside sales?
 Does it require hunters or farmers?
 Does it require content and new web support?
+Does it require online KYC service for your business?
 Is your sales process compliant?
 Does it require alternative compensation plans?
 Does it require new territories and therefore licensing and bonding requirements?
 Who are your customers, what is their profile?
 What does your strategy require for it to be successful?

 Your framework should provide the answer to those questions, and others, to ensure you implement the right strategy.
 Your framework should include sales operations and sales enablement as well.

 It’s all these things that enable your strategy to take flight.